 If you are interested in determining if a song you like is in the public domain, two tools can help.

-1. Access PD Info, and put the name of the song you want to use in the search bar.
+1. Access PD Info or our similar list of public domain music, and put the name of the song you want to use in the search bar.
 If the recording of the song shows up in search results, it is part of the public domain.

 2. Search for the song via YouTube.
 Look for the official song as released by the artist, and read the notes to determine if it’s been copywritten.

 However, you may not be interested in using public domain music.
 Instead, you want access to high-quality, trendy, and recognizable songs that your customers will love.
 Rather than worrying about music copyright laws, sign up with a commercial music streaming service like Pandora CloudCover.
+Try it free for 14 days.
 Terms and conditions apply.